 Photo of Café du Jour by John Heller/Post-Gazette

 My friend Rick Schweikert said they had excellent steaks at this appealing place run by young people who fell in love with food.
 If you can sit outdoors in their garden, it's quite fantastic.
 We'd been there several times, but hadn't ordered steak.
 Pork, lamb, fish, yes.
 The last time we went there, because of what Rick had said, I ordered beef.
 It was very good and very rare.
-This is a placelike Il Pizziolathat the characters from BLOOD (2013) would frequent once a month.
+This is a placelike Il Pizziolathat the characters from A MEASURE OF BLOOD would frequent once a month.
 Jan and Arthur like French cooking.
 They like artful surroundings.
 And they love ambitious young people who do things well.

 Back for a moment to earlier novels, simple places, breakfast, and... bacon.